Hunt Scanlon Media

 The study shows that the global market for online assessment has grown some 18 percent in the last three years alone.
 Fifty-two percent of organizations now use online assessments, predominantly to recruit and develop key employees such as managers, white-collar workers, graduates and apprentices.
 Assessments are also helping to achieve greater diversity, as employers strive to make faster and more objective selection decisions.

-“We’ve been monitoring worldwide trends in psychometric assessment since 2010, looking at how HR practitioners, hiring managers and leadership & development teams use different tests in different countries,” said Dr. Achim Preuss, a cut-e managing director.
+“We’ve been monitoring worldwide trends in psychometric assessment since 2010, looking at how HR practitioners, hiring managers and leadership & development teams use different tests in different countries,” said a managing director at Aon.